-Students must apply for admission to the EPP and should initiate the application process as soon as possible after completing 45 semester credit hours of college work.
+Students must apply for admission to the EPP and should initiate the application process as soon as possible after completing 45 term credit hours of college work.
 In the event that a student fails to meet all of the criteria for full admission to the EPP, provisional admission may carry with it certain conditions.
 The applicant will be notified of the interview process.

 Admission to the EPP takes effect with junior standing.
-The semester after completing 45 hours of college credit, a student can apply for admission to the EPP and must satisfy the following requirements:
+The term after completing 45 hours of college credit, a student can apply for admission to the EPP and must satisfy the following requirements:

 - 1. Completed background check clearance - 2.
 Earned overall GPA of at least 3.0 - students who make a "D" or an "F" in a course, may be asked to repeat that course in order to raise their GPA - 3.
 Completed one professional education course with a grade of "B-" or better - 4.
-Passed the Oklahoma General Education Test (OGET) - 5.
-Been recommended by an interview committee - 6.
-Been accepted by a majority vote of the TEEC and the TEAB - 7.
-Complete application - 8.
+Been recommended by an interview committee - 5.
+Been accepted by a majority vote of the TEEC and the TEAB - 6.
+Complete application - 7.
 Completed LMS Assessments (Subject to change by state certification requirements.)